-SAF Tehnika is a Company that has been able to gain long-term experience and knowledge in microwave radio.
+SAF Tehnika is a company that has been able to gain long-term experience and knowledge in microwave radio.
 In response to customer demands, the Company is able to provide excellent quality products to a wide range market, and successfully develop niche solutions.
-The Group is financially stable and able to function in the current economic conditions.
-The Group's task is to continue to develop next generation data transmission equipment, focusing on advancement of functionality, reduction of production costs, customer satisfaction, efficient production and improving of internal processes.
+The Company is financially stable and able to function in the current economic conditions.
+The Company's task is to continue to develop next generation data transmission equipment, focusing on advancement of functionality, reduction of production costs, customer satisfaction, efficient production and improving of internal processes.
 The objective is to stabilize sales to achieve positive net results in the long term.

-The Group remains financially stable and has a positive outlook for the next financial year; however the Board of the parent company refrains from making any announcements on future sales and financial results.
+The Company remains financially stable and has a positive outlook for the next financial year; however the Board of SAF Tehnika refrains from making any announcements on future sales and financial results.